swy99/beat_omok_algorithm/README.md

 Websocket server was made with python(websockets + asyncio).

 It gets input from the player and plays as the algorithm.

+# DB server

+It was made with Mysql and python(SQLAlchemy).

+It stores the match data between the user and the algorithm.

 # [Algorithm](https://github.com/lumiknit/journey-to-learn-omok)